Orlando International Airport

 Airport hotel shuttles

 : If you're staying at a hotel close to the airport, you may be able to take a free airport shuttle.
-Disney World offers complimentary transportation for its resort guests via Disney's Magical Express bus, but reservations must be made in advance.
+Disney World used to offer complimentary transportation for its resort guests via Disney's Magical Express buses, but that service was discontinued at the end of 2021.

 : The Lynx Bus, Orlando's local bus system, makes airport pick-ups and drop-offs about every 30 minutes; and about every hour on Sundays and holidays.
 The buses run select routes including MCO to downtown Orlando, International Drive and the Florida Mall/SeaWorld area.
 The cost is $2 per passenger, per ride.
 The Lynx buses do not go to Port Canaveral or anywhere near Walt Disney World – and don't expect anyone to help you with your luggage.

 : It's not too hard to find the designated pick up areas -- look for the signs marked "Ride App Pickup" and make sure you're at the right terminal where your driver is trying to meet you.
 It's a bit of a walk, but not too bad.
 However, people forget that these shared-ride services charge surge pricing whenever there is high demand.
 With a reported 65 Million visitors to Orlando annually, that equates to an average of over 178,000 people arriving in Orlando every single day!
 And if you've ever been in the Orlando airport, then you know what I'm talking about!
 Base rates for these services can sometimes look appealing, but good luck with that.
 Plus there's the extra wait time while you're hoping for a driver to become available.